Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to a complaint completed on February 6, 2025, it was determined that Transitions Healthcare North Huntingdon was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a Medicare/Medicaid Recertification, State Licensure, and Civil Rights Compliance, and Abbreviated Survey in response to three complaints completed on May 30, 2025, it was determined that Transitions Healthcare North Huntingdon was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: